intelsdi-x/snap/docs/PLUGIN_PACKAGING.md

 plugin.

 When Snap loads a plugin it detects the plugins type.
-If the plugin is a binary the plugin is run by snapd which handshakes with the plugin via reading its standard output.
+If the plugin is a binary the plugin is run by snapteld which handshakes with the plugin via reading its standard output.
 If the plugin is packaged as an ACI image it is extracted and Snap executes the program referenced by the `exec` field.